Updated May 15, 2023

 How to use the Smudge Tool?

-Firstly to know and understand as to when and how we have to start using the smudge tool, we first make use of a small brush or a brush with its basic settings for smudging tiny areas, which can be its edges.
+Firstly, to know and understand when and how we have to start using the smudge tool, we first use a small brush or a brush with its basic settings for smudging tiny areas, which can be its edges.
 While using these brushes, we have to make sure that we use them carefully because larger brushes can produce many different effects to the image.

 Thereafter we start our steps as to how we have to start using the Smudge Tool using these steps below:

-- For us to start using the Smudge Tool in Photoshop, first we go to the option by selecting the “Smudge Tool” from the toolbox and Tool Options Bar.
+1. For us to start using the Smudge Tool in Photoshop, first we go to the option by selecting the “Smudge Tool” from the toolbox and Tool Options Bar.
 We might first think why and where is the smudge tool or whether it’s hidden somewhere.
-Well, the thing is that this tool is a combination or also a set of tools that are set within the Toolbox which is then broken into three parts i.e. the “Blur tool”, “Sharpen tool” and the “Smudge tool”.
+Well, the thing is that this tool is a combination or also a set of tools that are set within the Toolbox which is then broken into three parts, i.e. the “Blur tool”, “Sharpen tool”, and the “Smudge tool”.

-- Next step, after we have understood the brushes and its settings we go further.
+2. Next step, after we have understood the brushes and their settings, we go further.

 Looking at the brushes, at the top left-hand corner side, we can choose from these options to set the brush stroke and also select or change the brushes through the brush options, as desired in the Tool Options Bar.
 The blending mode, brush, size, and strength from the drop-downs and sliders available can be customized through the options.

-We can also set our brushes and coursing through the brush presets by changing its angle, roundness, and spacing to get some variations for our painting.
+We can also set our brushes and coursing through the brush presets by changing their angle, roundness, and spacing to get some variations for our painting.

-- As we look towards progressing further, we can also use this option i.e. Finger Painting option to start painting while using the foreground color.
+3. As we look towards progressing further, we can also use this option, i.e. Finger Painting option, to start painting while using the foreground color.
 The best part is that we can get the best results while painting when we use this option.
-We can also toggle through the option temporarily i.e. through the Smudge tool and the Finger Paint setting by holding down the Alt key while we drag.
+We can also toggle through the option temporarily, i.e. through the Smudge tool and the Finger Paint setting by holding down the Alt key while we drag.

-This has been a guide to Smudge tool in photoshop.
-Here we discussed how to use Smudge tool in photoshop and its Steps with Screenshots.
+This has been a guide to the Smudge tool in photoshop.
+Here we discuss how to use the Smudge tool in photoshop and its Steps with Screenshots for better understanding.
 You can also go through our other suggested articles to learn more –